Explicit transport families with one encrypted data contract.

-The transport changes, but the security boundary does not.
-Noise XX stays mandatory on every path.
+The transport can change, but the security boundary does not.
+Noise protects RPC/data payloads; signaling and path setup stay transport-specific.

 Back homeThree paths.
 One encryption contract.